stacksgov/sips/sips/sip-0xx/sip-0xx-nakamoto.md

 spent by all signers block _B_ is computed, then the transaction fees for all transactions in block _B_ are distributed proportionally based on BTC spent by each signer in their producer set enrollment.

-_**Question:** Does this incentivize some kind of race to submit a block to the stackers to sign, before all of the producers have had a chance to sign it (after 67% have signed)?_